Marking the end of British Summer Time, the clocks go back in October, giving us an extra hour in bed. But why do the

-Most devices with internet connection, such as smart phones, should automatically update themselves.
-However, watches and clocks in cars and kitchens, for example, won't change automatically so make sure you are ready to wind back.
+Most devices with internet connection, such as smartphones, should automatically update themselves.
+However, watches and clocks in cars and kitchens for example may not change automatically, so make sure you are ready to wind back.

 Curator of the Royal Observatory, Louise Devoy, explains what happens here when the clocks change: